zstoebs/site/content/about/index.md

 I graduated from Vandy in May 2021 with a B.S. in computer science and neuroscience, minoring in applied math.
 I expect to complete my masters in computer science from Vandy in May 2022.

 During undergrad, I was a mentor in the VUSE Design Studio.
-I have had the privilege to assist with courses on discrete structures, operating systems, and deep learning.
+I have had the privilege to assist with courses on discrete structures, operating systems, deep learning, and currently AI.

 ---